-The Clare and Jerry Rotenberg Center for Palliative and End of Life Care
+The Clare and Jerry Rotenberg Center of Excellence for Palliative Care

 “Jerry and I share an unwavering belief that every person should be treated with dignity and compassion–especially during the later stages of life.
-This influenced our decision to make our gift to Jewish Senior Life in support of their work related to Palliative and End of Life Care.”
+This influenced our decision to make our gift to Jewish Senior Life in support of their work related to Palliative Care.”
 Foundation donor, Clare Rotenberg

 At the Jewish Home, our physicians, nurses, social workers and chaplains are specialists in palliative care and use a multi-disciplinary team approach to address the whole person—their physical, emotional, social and spiritual needs, as well as those of the family—and develop a care approach suited to them.